-2.27 rt_heap_extend()
+2.25 rt_heap_extend()

-Defined in rt_heap.h, this function returns a new eight-byte aligned block of memory to add to the heap, if possible.
+Defined in rt_heap.h, this function returns a new block of memory to add to the heap, if possible.

 If you reimplement rt_stackheap_init(), you must reimplement this function.
 An incomplete prototype implementation is in rt_memory.s.

 This function is not part of the C library standard, but the ARM C library supports it as an extension.